What are the fees for services?

 Although we do accept private funds, most of the people we support are funded publicly.
 In New Hampshire, services for individuals who have developmental disabilities and acquired brain disorders are funded by the Department of Health and Human Services, Bureau of Developmental Services using a Medicaid waiver, the Home and Community Based Services Waiver.
 Services in NH are decentralized.
 The state is divided into 10 regions.
 Each region has a nonprofit agency designated to be the Area Agency for that region.
-The area agencies provide coordination of services and quality control over services provided by vendor agencies such as Farmsteads of New England, Inc. See links page for a listing of the area agencies and the towns they cover.
+The area agencies provide coordination of services and quality control over services provided by vendor agencies such as Farmsteads of New England, Inc. Click on the link below for Area Agency information.

 (Generally speaking, other states will not send their funds across state lines for adult services.)

 Frequently we receive calls from individual’s families.
 If the family anticipates paying privately, we will arrange for a tour, send an application for services, and develop a budget.
 In most cases, the family anticipates using public funds.
 In this case, we refer them back to their Area Agency.
 Assuming the individual has been found eligible for services and has been approved for funding of those services, the Area Agency will then send us an RFP (Request for Proposal).
 We will send a narrative proposal along with a proposed budget.
 Once the budget is approved a starting date will be determined.